theworksofvon/nats-mcp/README.md

 - `diagnoseStream`: Produce a detailed health report for a stream — messages/bytes, limits, potential issues.
 - `checkConsumerLag`: Show pending, redelivered, and lag metrics for a specific consumer.
 - `diagnoseConsumer`: Deep-dive into one consumer’s config and runtime state, highlighting red flags.
+- `addStreamSource`: Adds a stream to a SourceStream sources list.
+- `checkStreamSources`: Check the sources a stream has listed.

 ## To test